alexanderthclark/Stats1101/book/solutions.md

 **4 - Solution 2 (my favorite)**

 This solution is remarkably similar to the previous, but with a different interpretation.
 The first draw reveals there is an $H$ in the box.
-Half of the time you will draw the same ticket on your second draw.
+Half of the time you will draw the same exact ticket on your second draw.
+This always gives an $H$, but you can also get an $H$ by drawing the other ticket.
 The other half of the time you draw the other ticket.
+The other ticket is an $H$ half the time.

 The conditional probability of an $H$ on the second draw given an $H$ on the first draw can be expanded as the sum of the probability of *the same ticket and $H$* and the probability of *a different ticket and $H$*, all conditional on $H$ on the first draw.
 The answer is